 Click on Select and Done

 There is also the option to create conditions to filter out this rule based on your company’s public IP address.
-The result is that your users (working on trusted locations) can access your Windows Virtual Desktop environment with only the username and password.
+The result is that your users (working on trusted locations) can access your Azure Virtual Desktop environment with only the username and password.
 Once they switch back to another network e.g. from home – Azure MFA will prompt again.

 Enter in all your (public) IP addresses that you want to whitelist from Azure MFA enforcement – in the – trusted ips – section.
 Learn here more on MFA – location filtering.